Wondering how to spend 3 Days in Porto? I’ve got some great ideas for you!

 - Cost: FREE

-- Tip: hidden gem alert!
+- Travel Pro Tip: hidden gem alert!
 Very close by walk up the steep street called rua do Corpo da Guarda leading you to the ancient street of rua dos Pelames – it’s a scenic street for a photo op

 - Sites nearby: combine this with Clerigos Tower and Church, Church Saint Ildefonso, Majestic Cafe – Porto’s oldest and most beautiful cafe, a notable street called Avenida dos Aliados and a large public square in front of City Hall (Câmara Municipal do Porto)